quicwg/base-drafts/draft-ietf-quic-transport.md

 A QUIC version is compatible with this version if the cryptographic handshake message sent in the first packet can be used in both versions.
-A compatible version is also able to identifying and acknowledge the first packet sent by the client in some fashion.
+A compatible version is also able to identify and acknowledge the first packet sent by the client in some fashion.
 Other QUIC versions might have different constraints in determining what is compatible.
 In order to facilitate this process, new QUIC versions could define a process for transforming the first packet from other